Codependency

 Putting in the extra work.

 One of the first signs of a codependent relationship is a gradual shifting of responsibilities into a one-sided affair.
-Slowly, one person will start filling in the gaps and taking on the responsibilities of the other person in order to stay connected or prove their worth.
-As the first partner pulls back their time, effort, love or attention, the other partner instinctively gives more, picking up the pieces and committing to something that clearly shouldn’t work.
+Slowly, one person will start filling in the gaps and taking on the other person's duties to stay connected or prove their worth.
+As the first partner pulls back their time, effort, love, or attention, the other partner instinctively gives more, picking up the pieces and committing to something that clearly shouldn’t work.

 A loss of boundaries.

 Often, a codependent person fails to grasp the importance of boundaries.
-As they compromise more and more of themselves, they begin to believe that this over-giving is what it takes to “make things work”.
-They start to view their boundaries as a thing that must be sacrificed on the altar of their partner’s happiness and that leads to a codependent trap that’s hard to crawl out of.
+As they compromise more and more of themselves, they begin to believe that this overgiving is what it takes to “make things work.”
+They start to view their boundaries as something that must be sacrificed on the altar of their partner’s happiness, and that leads to a codependent trap that’s hard to crawl out of.

 A need to “fix” the other party.

-While a codependent relationship can start out like a fairy tale, it soon descends into the unhealthy trap that we recognize all-too-well.
-Healthy relationships are formed when both parties mutually respect one another, but in the codependent relationship that just isn’t the case.
-One partner always sees the need to “fix” the other party and that’s a hill that just isn’t worth dying on.
+While a codependent relationship can start out like a fairy tale, it soon descends into the unhealthy trap that we recognize all too well.
+Healthy relationships are formed when both parties mutually respect one another, but that isn’t the case in the codependent relationship.
+One partner always sees the need to “fix” the other party, and that’s a hill that isn’t worth dying on.

 A loss of independence.

-According to Erika Ettin, dating coach and founder of dating site A Little Nudge, loss of independence is another big warning sign of a codependent relationship.
-“In any relationship,” she told Business Insider, “it’s important to both bond with your partner but also maintain your own life.
-You don’t want to become so dependent on someone else that you lose who you are, or that essence that makes you unique…when you’re doing things on your own, you become a more interesting, well-rounded person, thereby a better partner to anyone.”
+According to Erika Ettin, dating coach and founder of dating site A Little Nudge, loss of independence is another warning sign of a codependent relationship.
+“In any relationship,” she told Business Insider, “it’s important to bond with your partner and maintain your own life.
+You don’t want to become so dependent on someone else that you lose who you are or that essence that makes you unique…when you’re doing things on your own, you become a more interesting, well-rounded person, thereby a better partner to anyone.”

 A need to ask permission.

-If you’ve found yourself in relationship in which you feel as though you need to ask “permission” to do the things you want to do — you might be dealing with a codependent relationship.
-Being controlled by our partners or loved ones to this extent causes you to doubt yourself and your self worth.
-Making autonomous choices is a part of the human experience and one that should never be stifled for another person.
+If you’ve found yourself in a relationship in which you feel as though you need to ask “permission” to do the things you want to do — you might be dealing with a codependent relationship.
+Being controlled by our partners or loved ones to this extent causes you to doubt yourself and your self-worth.
+Making autonomous choices is a part of the human experience that another person should never stifle.

 Losing contact with important loved ones.

-Relationships that cause us to lose touch with the friends and family are toxic.
+Relationships that cause us to lose touch with friends and family are toxic.
 Losing contact with those who are important is a sign that something isn’t right, and it’s often a sign that something sinister is brewing beneath the surface.
-Un-mooring from the anchors in our life can cause us to lose our sense of authentic self and it can also undermine our strength and self-confidence.
+Unmooring from the anchors in our lives can cause us to lose our sense of authentic self and undermine our strength and self-confidence.

 Why codependent people stay (despite the warning signs).